A CENTURY OF EVIDENCE

-- 1940 – Teck Cominco (formerly Trail Smelter) is admittedly dumping up to 1000 tons of heavy metal toxins (slag) into the river daily, including 3.6 tons of mercury a year.
+- 1940 – Teck Cominco (formerly Trail Smelter) is admittedly dumping up to 1000 tonnes of heavy metal toxins (slag) into the river daily, including 3.6 tonnes of mercury a year.

-** The explanation given to us regarding the gap of missing information from 1940 to 1980 was an inability to locate the 40 years of documentation, possibly due to a warehouse fire.
+** The explanation given to us regarding the gap of missing information/documentation from 1940 to 1980 was an inability to locate the 40 years of documentation, possibly due to a warehouse fire.

-- 1980 – Accidental releases: 15 tons of sulfuric acid released from smoke stack, 7 tonnes of mercury released into the Columbia River (River), 500 gallons of amonia hydrosulfide, 30 tonnes of sulfuric acid, 24 tonnes of sulfuric acid released into the River.
+- 1980 – Accidental releases into Air/River: 15 tonnes of sulfuric acid released from smoke stack, 7 tonnes of mercury released into the Columbia River (River), 500 gallons of ammonia hydrosulfide, 30 tonnes of sulfuric acid, 24 tonnes of sulfuric acid released into the River.

-- 1982 – One of the first recorded spills by Teck Cominco is of 6,330 pounds of mercury that leaked directly into the Columbia.
-Teck does not report the massive spill to Canadian Authorities for 5 weeks.
+- Teck does not report the massive spill to Canadian Authorities for 5 weeks.
 Once the Canadian Ministry notifies the United States authorities no action is taken, neither to warn residents in communities or tribes along the river, or an environmental investigation.
 The Canadian Ministry files a lawsuit against Teck.
 The smelter eventually pleads guilty and pays a $5000 fine to Canada’s B.C.
 Environment Ministry.

 1987 – Accidental releases in the River: 15 tonnes of sulfuric acid.